Field Manual · AI in DAM

 Digital asset libraries grow exponentially, often containing multiple versions, inconsistent resolutions, or poorly formatted files.
 Manual quality control is nearly impossible at scale.
 AI solves this by bringing precision, consistency, and automation to asset management.

-Modern DAM solutions—such as Aprimo, Bynder, Adobe Experience Manager (AEM), Brandfolder, and Widen (Acquia DAM)—are integrating AI-driven quality assurance and optimisation capabilities to help organisations ensure their content is technically sound, brand-aligned, and performance-ready.
+Modern DAM solutions—such as Aprimo, Bynder, Adobe Experience Manager (AEM), Brandfolder, and Widen (Acquia DAM)—are integrating AI-driven quality assurance and optimization capabilities to help organizations ensure their content is technically sound, brand-aligned, and performance-ready.

-This guide explains how to use AI for quality management and asset optimisation throughout the content lifecycle.
+This guide explains how to use AI for quality management and asset optimization throughout the content lifecycle.

 1. Understand AI’s Role in Asset Quality Management